RonniKahalani/SpacePortalBackend/README.md

 - /api/v1/reservations

 The data comes from a H2 memory database, with the entity tables, data and join tables:
-- Customer
+- Customers
-- Planet + PlanetType
+- Planets + PlanetTypes
-- Spaceship
+- Spaceships
-- Reservation
+- Reservations